#CavsBulls Game Preview | Cleveland Cavaliers

 Radio: WTAM 1100, 100.7 WMMS, 87.7 La Mega

-Status Update: (Cavs) - Kevin Love (Left Foot Surgery, Out), John Henson (Left Wrist Surgery, Out), JR Smith (Personal, NWT), David Nwaba (Left Ankle Sprain, Out), Tristan Thompson (Left Foot Soreness, Out), Larry Nance Jr. (Right Knee Sprain, Out),
+Status Update: (Cavs) - Kevin Love (Left Foot Surgery, Out), John Henson (Left Wrist Surgery, Out), David Nwaba (Left Ankle Sprain, Out), Tristan Thompson (Left Foot Soreness, Out), JR Smith (NWT)

 Status Update: (Bulls) - TBD